 What is passive perception?

-If we define Passive perception in simple words then we can say that it is the perception that is used mostly when you otherwise wouldn’t notice something and is also considered as perception defense against hidden things which might be people or the objects.
-Through the help of our senses, the perception allows us to understand and become aware of something as well.
+If we define Passive perception in simple words then we can say that it is the perception that is used mostly when you otherwise wouldn’t notice something and is also considered as perception defense against hidden things which might be people or objects.
+Through the help of our senses, perception allows us to understand and become aware of something as well.
 It does not give you all of the information rather it just tells you when there may be something worth checking out in further detail.
 Passive Perception is always on which means that if you are conscious and aware , passive perception is on.
 Passive perception is a mechanic to speed up 5th edition games and make it run more smoothly by setting an “automatic success rate.

 Example of Passive Perception

 Generally, if we are exposed to something or some situation then in that situation or thing we see images before text, large things before small things, colorful things before black and white, etc. For example, if some people are walking on the road at night then Passive tells the party only that they’re being followed.

 Active tells them that there are at least four people following them.
 Another example is Trees on the road.
 PP allows you to sense that there are trees.
 But active perception allows you to sense which is that tree and various other things.
 In the case of the game, Passive Perception belongs behind the DM screen, and not on the player sheet.

 Brain Model for Passive Perception